DaisukeFlowers/Asistente/docs/render-cli.md

 ```

 Future enhancement: This could be codified if/when Render adds blueprint-level SPA fallback configuration.
+Until then, remember to re-add the rule if the static site is recreated.

 ### Future Enhancements
 - Add `--force-remove` / diff-only mode for variables present remotely but absent locally.